Jmatos87/eleox/README.md

 ## Available Scripts

+After cloning this repo...
 In the project directory, you can run:

+### `npm install` or `yarn install`

+This will get your npm packages installed.

 ### `npm run start` or `yarn start`

-Runs the app in the development mode.\
+Then you run this for a local version of the app on your PC.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
-You may also see any lint errors in the console.

 ### DEVELOPER STEPS